 Jena - Stuttgart - Ulm: The first transregional center for quantum photonics at the universities of Jena, Stuttgart and Ulm offers around 50 scientists a cross-disciplinary and cross-location platform for research and exchange.

-The interconnection of quantum technologies and photonics forms the foundation of the Carl-Zeiss-Stiftung Center QPhoton.
+The interconnection of quantum technology and photonics forms the foundation of the Carl-Zeiss-Stiftung Center QPhoton.
 By linking the three locations, quantum photonics is advancing from basic research to application.
-The respective strengths in quantum technologies with atoms, solids, superconducting materials and photons complement each other, and enable innovative research approaches.
+The respective strengths in quantum technology with atoms, solids, superconducting materials and photons complement each other, and enable innovative research approaches.

 -